 4 DIY Dos

-- Your Ceremony Decor: The ceremony lasts less than an hour, so it seems like a waste to pay big bucks for specialty arrangements, especially if the site is pretty on its own.
-Create hanging baskets or vases filled with locally grown flowers.
+- Your Ceremony Decor: The ceremony lasts less than an hour, so it seems like a waste to pay big bucks for special arrangements, especially if the site is pretty on its own.
+DIY Weddings allow you to create hanging baskets or vases filled with locally grown flowers.
 Doing so is both eco-friendly and cost-efficient.
 Or, instead of flowers, buy candles and place them throughout the space.
 Use any extras you may have to brighten your newlywed nest.

 - Your Favors: A quick way to save money on wedding favors is to add a personal touch.
 Sweet treats are a safe choice.
 Grab a box of your favorite mix and start baking.
 Pack them in colorful boxes or cute bags.
 For non edibles, wrap up tree saplings or donate to charity.
 Be sure to give guests handwritten cards that say you’ve given in their name.

 - Your Invitations, Programs, and Save-the-Dates: Specialty papers, postage, and card sizes can cost hundreds, and you still might not be able to find exactly what you want.
 Head to a local paper store for a DIY kit or choose stock paper in any color and print stylish invites right off of your computer.
 Avoid the mistake of getting too fancy and using oversized envelopes — they cost extra to mail.

 6 DIY Don’ts

 - Your Cake: Whether it’s a missed teaspoon of sugar or a tilted tier, a wedding cake disaster is hard to fix.
 Yes, it would be much less expensive to buy a few boxes of cake mix and do it yourself, but the quality in the end could be lacking.
 Decorating and transporting a wedding cake is quite difficult and best left to someone with the knowledge of how to handle your confection without damaging it.